pekaju/space-travel/README.md

 - **SQLite Database**: The application uses SQLite as its database, providing a lightweight and easily deployable solution.
 The database seamlessly stores and retrieves relevant information for a streamlined user experience.

+## About requirements
+It should fill all the requirements, except for presenting all possible routes between planets.
+Instead, it only presents the shortest route for each trip.

 ## Getting Started

 ### Prerequisites